mpolednik/mpolednik.github.io/_posts/2017-07-31-cpuflags-ovirt-hook-cpu-features.md

 Before digging deeper into what the hook does, it is important to understand what libvirt CPU models and features are.
 If you are already educated in this subject matter, feel free to skip the chapter.

-When creating a libvirt domain, which is just a XML representation of qemu command line, we usually select a CPU model.
+When creating a libvirt domain, which is just an XML representation of qemu command line, we usually select a CPU model.
 Libvirt CPU models are just sets of features -- the CPU flags as found in CPUID instruction.
 Interesting bit is that CPUID really is x86_64 specific and provides a huge amount of data on various CPU capabilities.
 Other architectures, such as POWER8, do not provide such granular information.
 This post is therefore focused on x86_64.
 So what can we find out about a CPU?
 To spare us the traversing of all CPUID leaves, libvirt provides EAX and EDX indexes for common features in the `/usr/share/libvirt/cpu_map.xml` file.

 ```
 $ cat /usr/share/libvirt/cpu_map.xml